Suggested NIMS Training for Wisconsin MSRC ECC Team Members

-Wisconsin is currently in the planning stages for our ECC Teams to receive NIMS training.
+Wisconsin encourages our ECC Teams to receive NIMS training.
 We feel this would be a good practice for other states to follow as well.
-The details of our proposed planning are below.

 What is NIMS?